Robiiinos/learn_korean/README.md

 ![Flag of South-Korea](https://i.imgur.com/bBo7vd7.png)

-# Get started with Korean language
+# Get started with Korean
 Sheets  about the culture, grammar, vocabulary, ...
 All that is necessary to know in order to prepare your journey in South-Korea.

 1. [Alphabet - 한글](Alphabet)